-Writing the Harvard supplemental essays may be optional, but it’s an excellent opportunity to bolster your application.
-The Harvard supplemental essays provide extra opportunities to write about your character and demonstrate your intellectual competence and curiosity.
+Writing the Harvard essays may be optional, but it’s an excellent opportunity to bolster your application.
+This is your chance to write about your character and demonstrate your intellectual competence and curiosity.

-With a 3.4% acceptance rate this past year, Harvard is notoriously selective.
-However, writing stellar essays will improve your chances of admission.
-Read on to learn how to write the Harvard supplemental essays and read Harvard essay examples.
+With a 3% acceptance rate, Harvard is notoriously selective.
+However, writing stellar essayswill improve your chances of admission.
+Read on to learn how to write the supplemental essays and read Harvard essay examples.

-However, neither application includes the supplemental material.
-While both applications will have required pieces of information, Harvard provides the opportunity for applicants to provide additional information that may boost their chances of getting accepted.
+However, neither application includes the additional Harvard application materials.
+While both applications will have required pieces of information, applicants also have the opportunity to provide the Harvard admission essays to boost their chances of getting accepted.

 First, it may be easier to consider what the purpose of the Harvard supplemental essays is not.